basturkme/pocket_game/README.md

 This is our Verilog based arcade two-player fight game, aka GamePokeD, that we create from scratch.

-Game is especially prepared for the FPGA's.
-Basic finite state machine algorithms are used to create game logic and player logics.
+The game is specifically designed for FPGAs.
+Finite state machines (FSMs) are used to implement the game and player logic.

 This game is a realtime system created using Verilog HDL through Intel Quartus.
 This project is inspired by an open-source fighting game called ”Footsies” which is based on the FPGA-based FPGA.